(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - But now these three remain: faith, hope, and love; and the greatest of these is love.

 Click to Collapse this Chapter

 - Earnestly pursue love, yet zealously desire the spiritual gifts, and especially that you might prophesy.

 - For the man who speaks in a tongue doesn’t speak to men, but to God.
-For no one understands him, but in his spirit(146)“his spirit” is literally ” but spirit he speaks mysteries”.
-In view of 1 Corinthians 14:14, “spirit” here shouldn’t be understood as the Holy Spirit, but rather the man’s spirit.
-Further, this sentence lacks the typical grammatical markers for referencing the Holy Spirit. he speaks mysteries.
+For no one understands him, but he speaks mysteries in his spirit.

 - But the man who prophesies speaks for building up, and encouragement, and consolation.